droosma/blog/content/post/practical-approaches-database-testing-testcontainers/index.md

     - PostgreSQL
 ---

 Around the internet, you read it more and more: stop testing your database logic with an in-memory database.
 It's not the same as the real thing.
 I've agreed with this perspective for quite some time, yet finding a practical way to implement this advice has been somewhat challenging.
 Since Docker's advent, whenever I needed to test something involving a database, I would gaze at Docker with hope, attempt to utilize it, and then, facing difficulties, revert to either complex real database setups or in-memory alternatives.
-However, as tooling has evolved, I've reached a point where I can confidently recommend [Testcontainers](https://testcontainers.com/) for testing your database logic.
+However, as tooling has evolved, I've reached a point where I can confidently recommend [`Testcontainers`](https://testcontainers.com/) for testing your database logic.

 This article turned out longer than anticipated, so I've divided it into the following sections:

 - [**How?**](#how)
-  Not familiar with `Testcontainers`?
+  Not familiar with Testcontainers?
 I'll guide you through setting it up and integrating it into your tests.
 - [**Optimization**](#optimization)
-  The initial motivation for this article was the performance and isolation challenges encountered while using `Testcontainers`.
+  The initial motivation for this article was the performance and isolation challenges encountered while using Testcontainers.
 I'll share my strategies for addressing these issues.
 - [**Why?**](#why)
   Numerous articles online advise against using in-memory databases for testing, offering plenty of sound arguments.
 In this section, I'll share my perspective on why I support this view.